Khadijah Ameen

-Khadijah Ameen is a Trinidad and Tobago politician representing the United National Congress.
+Khadijah Ameen is a Trinidadian and Tobagonian politician representing the United National Congress.
 She has served as a Member of Parliament in the House of Representatives for St. Augustine since the 2020 general election.
-She is the current deputy political leader of the UNC and the Shadow Local Government Minister.
+She is the current deputy political leader of the UNC and Minister of Rural Development and Local Government.

 Early life

-Ameen was born in Curepe but she grew up in Caparo.
+Ameen was born in Curepe but she grew up in Carapo.
 She attended St George's College and Arima Senior Comprehensive School.
 When she was seventeen, she became assistant secretary of the Evergreen Village Council, helping students with their homework, and organised a sports and youth group, the Evergreen Youth and Sports Group, from her house.

 After graduation, she worked as a data entry clerk at the Unemployment Relief Programme and later worked in the data management department at the National Insurance Board until 2003.
 Ameen received her bachelor's degree in public administration at the University of the West Indies in 2010 and later graduated with a masters' of business administration in 2015.
 While completing her undergraduate degree, she served as the public relations officer for the university's Off Campus Renters Association.